Top 6 Reasons Why You Should Give Me Money

 Teaching English is, of course, a seasonal enterprise.

 In January, everybody in Spain decides that this will be the year.
 The year they finally become bilingual (and ideally before June).

-However, they’ve just spent all their disposable income on prawns (yes, prawns) over the never-ending Christmas, New Year’s and Epiphany season.
+However, checking their bank balance, they realize they’ve just spent all their disposable income on prawns (yes, prawns) over the never-ending Christmas, New Year’s and Epiphany season.

 So they start in February.

 Everything goes pretty well for a few months.
 Most of them come back after Holy Week, many with suntans from hanging out at their parents’ beach house in Benidorm.